awa1ker/FlightNetworks/README.md

-# FLight Networks and Disease Spread
+# Flight Networks and Disease Spread

-This project explores how fligt network data can be used to model, predict, and analyze the spread of disease.
+This project explores how flight network data can be used to model, predict, and analyze the spread of disease.